prthiaga/mcrouter-wiki/Stats files.md

 Mcrouter creates and automatically updates several files useful to monitor its state.
-These files are created under `/var/mcrouter/stats` folder by default and have names starting from `libmcrouter.mcrouter.<mcrouter port number>.<file>`.
+These files are created under `/var/mcrouter/stats` folder by default and have names of form `libmcrouter.mcrouter.<mcrouter port number>.<file>`.
 Root folder for stats files is configured with [`--stats-root`](Command-line-options#--stats-root) command line option.
 These files by default are updated every 10 seconds, this period is configured with [`--stats-logging-interval`](Command-line-options#--stats-logging-interval) command line option.
 Lets discuss each file in more details.

 ###startup_options